Foreign National Loans & Non-U.S. Citizen Mortgages

 Griffin Funding offers a wide array of lending services, so you can find an option that meets your needs.
 Whether you’re in search of a non-QM mortgage or a traditional home loan, we can assist you in securing a mortgage that fits your particular situation.

-Where We Offer ITIN Loans
+Where We Offer Foreign National Loans

 Griffin Funding offers ITIN loans in several states to help homebuyers find a home in their ideal location.
 Learn more about ITIN home loans in your desired state of residence:

 Our team can help you understand the requirements and specifications of ITIN loans in these regions.
-Reach out today to take the first step towards obtaining an ITIN foreign national loan
+Reach out today to take the first step towards obtaining an ITIN foreign national loan.

 Apply for a Foreign National Loan Today